Live eBay market data, with sold and active estimates labeled separately

 Is this eBay sold price checker free?

-How accurate is the sold price data?
+How accurate is the price data?

 What is sell velocity?